 Direct PLUS Loans

-Parents also have the ability to request deferments for current students and may ask for a grace period for up to 6 months after the student graduates, leaves the school, or stops attending half-time.
+Parents have the ability to request deferments for current students and may ask for a grace period for up to 6 months after the student graduates, leaves the school, or stops attending half-time.
 The loan length is up to 30 years.

 Other Federal Student Loans Options